-1) Not less than three (3) months prior to the maintenance period expiry date, or earlier if weather conditions permit, the Developer and the Contractor must inspect Reserve Parcels, Public Utility Lots (PULs), Stormwater Ponds, Rights-of Way (RoWs), boulevards, medians, and traffic islands, and the Developer must ensure that the Contractor corrects all defects and deficiencies due to damage and other causes, except defects or deficiencies caused by the negligence of The City or its agents, employees or servants in the performance of their duties on behalf of The City.
+Not less than three (3) months prior to the maintenance period expiry date, or earlier if weather conditions permit, the Developer and the Contractor must inspect Reserve Parcels, Public Utility Lots (PULs), Stormwater Ponds, Rights-of Way (RoWs), boulevards, medians, and traffic islands, and the Developer must ensure that the Contractor corrects all defects and deficiencies due to damage and other causes, except defects or deficiencies caused by the negligence of The City or its agents, employees or servants in the performance of their duties on behalf of The City.

-During the site review, the Developer should ensure that plant material and turf is healthy, that the irrigation system is complete (including required paperwork), and that all plans reflect the final product.
+During the site review, the Developer should ensure that all outcomes were successfully completed, the plant material and turf are healthy, that the irrigation system is complete (including required paperwork), and that the final product reflects approved plans.
 If this is not completed, no conditional FAC will be considered.